rust-stuco/lectures/week4/slides.md

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-Observe that this requires both the `x` field and the `y` field to be the same type.
+Observe that this declaration defines both the `x` field and the `y` field to be of the same type.

 ```rust
 struct Point<T> {